Vincit/objection.js/doc/api/model/static-methods.md

 order by "name" asc
 ```

-If you want to fetch dogs of multiple people in one query, you can pass an array of identifiers for the `for` method like this:
+If you want to fetch dogs of multiple people in one query, you can pass an array of identifiers to the [for](/api/query-builder/other-methods.html#for) method like this:

 ```js
 const dogs = await Person